Pune: Demographics

 The city has a population of 3,124,458; while 5,057,709 people reside in the Pune Urban Agglomeration as of the 2011 census.
 The latter was c.
 4,485,000 in 2005.
 According to the Pune Municipal Corporation (PMC), 40% of the population lived in slums in 2001.

 Since Pune is a major industrial metropolis, it has attracted migrants from all parts of India.
 The number of people migrating to Pune rose from 43,900 in 2001 to 88,200 in 2005.
 The sharp increase in population during the decade 1991–2001 led to the absorption of 38 fringe villages into the city.
 The top five source areas of migrants are Karnataka, Uttar Pradesh, Andhra Pradesh, Gujarat, and Rajasthan.
 The Sindhis in the city are mostly refugees and their descendants, who came to the area after the partition of India in 1947.
 Initially they settled in the Pimpri area, which is still home to a large number of Sindhi people.
 However, they are also present in other parts of the city.
-As agriculture has dwindled in recent decades, immigration of the erstwhile rural peoples now accounts for 70 percent of the population growth.
+As agriculture has dwindled in recent decades, immigration of the erstwhile rural peoples now accounts for 70 per cent of the population growth.

-Marathi is the official and most spoken language.
 The average literacy rate of Pune was 86.15% in 2011 compared to 80.45% in 2001.